szczepq/azure-kubernetes/README.md

 By default Docker uses Docked Swarm for an orchestration but in a new version of Docker Desktop (both for macOS or Windows) you can change that to use Kubernetes.

-## Prerequirements
+## Pre-requirements
-* Have a macOS or Windows operation system (it should work as well on linux but this article won't cover that)
+* Have a macOS or Windows operation system (it should work as well on Linux but this article won't cover that)
 * Enable Hyper-V on your machine if you haven't done it yet (for windows users only)
 * Install or update [Docker Desktop](https://hub.docker.com/?overlay=onboarding)